RobertDober/lab42_streams/demo/020-the-streams-api.md

 ### Minimal API

-There are only gour public methods to implement streams, everything else is just (important) convenience code, building on the minimal API.
+There are only four public methods to implement streams, everything else is just (important) convenience code, building on the minimal API.

 #### Constructing Streams Method